karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 ## Data Summary

-The dataset is found on [Maven Analytics](https://www.mavenanalytics.io/data-playground) under the name Pizza Place Sales with a total of 4 tables with 48,620 records and 12 fields in total.
+The dataset is found on [Maven Analytics](https://www.mavenanalytics.io/data-playground) under the name Pizza Place Sales with a total of 4 tables with 48,620 records and 12 fields.

 - Order Details